check-spelling-sandbox/opentelemetry-cpp/docs/building-with-vs2019.md

 - `stdlib` - Standard Template Library containers.

 You may execute this workflow in a docker container.
-Please refer to generic instructions that detail how to [run build build tools in a docker container](https://docs.microsoft.com/en-us/visualstudio/install/build-tools-container?view=vs-2019).
+Please refer to generic instructions that detail how to [run build tools in a docker container](https://docs.microsoft.com/en-us/visualstudio/install/build-tools-container?view=vs-2019).

 ## Building in Visual Studio 2019 IDE